aistabci/abci-docs/en/docs/abci-singularity-endpoint.md

 Signature created and applied to ./ubuntu.sif
 ```

-The location of container images in the Container Library is represented by a URI `library://username/collection/container:tag`.
+The location of container images in Container Library is represented by a URI `library://username/collection/container:tag`.
 Refer to the description of each component below to determine the URI.

 | item | value |
 | :-- | :-- |